NathanLe056/ECE1779Project/README.md

 Any code generated by AI was read through and critically analyzed to understand why it implemented a feature in a certain way.
 The app was also thoroughly tested to ensure there were no gaps in the implemented code.
 One thing that could have been added given more time were unit tests to ensure consistent output from business critical functions and components in the code.
 Most of the testing done was functional rather than unit and so that is something that may be further expanded in future projects.

-Some mistakes AI generated were caught by the team, for example, there was an issue with deploying on fly.io initially because it would always try to run API requests through the local version of the back-end application instead of the fly.io deployed back-end.
-AI recommendations suggested including the api url as a fly secret so that it may be seen when compiled.
-This did not work because the front-end docker container would compile the React app and set the API URL at compile time and not look for the fly secret.
-To fix this, the API url was added as a .env specific to the front-end that could change for various deployments.
+Some mistakes AI generated were caught by the team.
+For example, there was an issue with deploying on Fly.io initially because it would always try to run API requests through the local version of the back-end application instead of the Fly.io deployed back-end.
+AI recommendations suggested including the API URL as a Fly.io secret so that it may be seen when compiled.
+This did not work because the front-end Docker container would compile the React app and set the API URL at compile time and not look for the Fly.io secret.
+To fix this, the API URL was added as a .env specific to the front-end that could change for various deployments.
 This example is shown in further detail in the ai-session.md.

 # Individual Contributions